paradisec-archive/PARADISEC_workflows/07_audio_processing.md

 <span style="font-variant:small-caps;">Last updated: 15 September 2021</span>

-## PARADISEC audio processing workflow for archiving (using Adobe Audition)
+## PARADISEC audio processing workflow for archiving
+This workflow is targeted toward born-digital audio files; however, should the need arise to adjust audio files originating from various legacy formats, this workflow will help.

 ### PARADISEC audio standards